Related publications

 When you complain, you should:

 You should make your complaint as soon as possible.
-You'll usually have 12 months from the date of the incident, or when you became aware of it, to make your complaint.
+If you live in England or Wales, you'll usually have 12 months from the date of the incident, or when you became aware of it, to make your complaint.
+In Scotland, you should make a complaint within six months of the reason for the complaint (or of you becoming aware of the reason for the complaint).

 If you’re considering legal action (see below), you'll have to act more quickly.
 For example, if you're applying for a judicial review, it must be done within three months.
 So it’s important to get specialist advice as soon as possible.

 If the NHS is taking longer than six months to respond, they must give you a reason for the delay and let you know when they are likely to respond.
-For social care complaints, you should receive a response within a reasonable time (usually 12 weeks unless it’s a complex case).
+For social care complaints, you should receive a response within a specific timeframe, depending on where you live:

 Try to resolve the issue with the care agency first.
 If you arranged care privately, ask for a copy of the agency’s complaints procedure.